8 Typical Video not Playing Errors & Their Solutions

 Not only online videos, but also local media files may face not playing error on your new Windows or macOS operating system.
 Here, take videos not playing on Windows 10 as an example, and we will show you causes and workarounds.

-Possible causes to this error:
+Possible causes to this kind of video not playing error:

 - Your graphic driver is outdated.